bridgetownrb/bridgetown/bridgetown-website/src/_docs/content/pagination.md

   per_page: 4
 ```

-## Excluding a Page from the Paginator
+## Excluding a Resource from the Paginator

-You can exclude a page from being included in the paginated items list.
+You can exclude a resource from being included in the paginated items list.

 ```yml
 exclude_from_pagination: true